 Also, The remainder of the Tribe then offers advice, suggestions, recommendations, resources or specific help if they can contribute.

 How do I know if I’m ready?

 Example: If you have a particular project or process on which you are stuck.
-Maybe something that you have been putting off for several weeks, mentally putting it in the “too hard basket.”
+Especially, something that you have been putting off for several weeks or mentally putting it in the “too hard basket.”
 This is the ideal opportunity to start, with the help of others.

-How to Get the Most Out of the Hot Seat
+How to Get the Most Out of the Mastermind Hot Seat

 Secure Your Spot